mynameisnhan/Frequent-Itemset-Mining/README.md

 ## To Run

-In Main.java: change the dataset attributes on line 19 as needed
+In Main.java, change the dataset attributes on line 19 as needed

 Open command prompt